-- resize2fs <logical volume> - Once the lv has been extended, you will need to extend the file system - You can grow the file system while it is mounted, but before shrinking it must first be unmounted. - lvresize -r {-l <+extents>| -L <+size>} <lv> - Resizes logical volume and filesystem at same time!
+- resize2fs <logical volume> - Once the lv has been extended, you will need to extend the file system - You can grow the file system while it is mounted, but before shrinking it must first be unmounted. - lvresize -r {-l <+extents>| -L <+size>} <lv> - Resizes logical volume and filesystem at same time! - Be careful if it fails, though!

-- 1. Add logical volume management on top of your raid array.
-Use a physical extent size of 32MB. - 2.
+- 1. Add logical volume management on top of a new partition. - 2.
 Use half the available space for a logical volume formatted with ext4 and mounted persistently across reboots. - 3.
 Take a snapshot of this logical volume and check the file system for errors. - 4.
 Assuming none are found, reset the counter for days and mounts until a check is forced on the original file system. - 5.
-Copy some data onto the LV, then expand it and the filesystem by 50MB. fsck, then re-mount the filesystem and verify it's contents. - 6.
-Now try shrinking the filesystem by 200MB.
+Copy some data onto the LV, then expand it and the filesystem by 50MB. fsck, then re-mount the filesystem and verify it's contents.